mmu-webdesign/Level4-web-term-1/CSS/css02/13-overflow.md

 This has not always been the norm.
 In the past, some sites were built with fixed-height containers to align bottoms of boxes.
 These boxes may otherwise have no relationship to each other.
 This was fragile.
 In a legacy application, you may encounter a box where content is overlaying other content on the page.
 Now you can recognize that this happens with overflow.
 Ideally, you will refactor the layout to not rely on fixed-height containers.

 When developing a site, always keep overflow in mind.
 Test designs with large and small amounts of content.
 Increase the font sizes of text.
 Generally ensure that your CSS works in a robust way.
-Changing the value of overflow as in the following exercise to hide content, or to add scrollbars, is likely to be reserved for a few select use cases. (for example, where you intend to have a scrolling box).
+Changing the value of overflow as in the following exercise to hide content, or to add scrollbars, is likely to be reserved for a few select use cases (for example, where you intend to have a scrolling box).

 ## What is overflow?